rishipandey2/Personal-Website/README.md

 ### 🛠️ Skills Showcase
 - Highlights my technical skills, including programming languages, frameworks, and tools I’m proficient in.

-### 📬 Contact Information
-- An interactive section where you can connect with me through social media or email.

 ## 🖥️ Live Demo